Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/TESTING.md

 'Request an Audit' and 'Learn More' buttons in the Hero section accurately link to the respective sections.

 **External Links:**
-All external links (Privacy Policy & Terms of Use), including social media icons in the footer, correctly open the intended pages in new tabs.
+All external links, including social media icons in the footer, correctly open the intended pages in new tabs.
 The email link (mailto:info@cyphex.com) in the footer successfully opens the default mail application with the correct recipient address.

 ### 3. Header Section